espruino/EspruinoDocs/tasks/Graphics.md

 * APPEND_KEYWORD: Graphics Driver

+**Note:** several of the graphics drivers use offscreen buffers.
+This means that draw operations won't immediately effect the display, and a method needs calling to copy the buffer's data onto the screen.
+By convention this method is usually called `.flip()`.

 ### Internal Use

-You can create a Graphics class which renders to an ArrayBuffer:
+**If you don't already have a graphics object set up** then you can create a Graphics class which renders to an ArrayBuffer:

 ```
 Graphics.prototype.print = function() {